bmoreonrails/rails_tutorial/_chapters/chapter_03.md

       `rake routes` prints a table of the available routes in your application.
 Since you added `books` as a resource in `config/routes.rb`, your application has a bunch of book routes.

-        The `URI Pattern` column tells you how to reach the routes from a browser.
+        The `URI Pattern` column in the table tells you how to reach the routes from a browser.

         For example, when your application is running locally you can reach `/books` by going to `http://localhost:3000/books`.
 {% endlist %}